 - In the popup that appears, select the time range and then click on Clear History

 - For windows, “Ctrl+Shift+R”

 - For Mac, “Command+Shift+E”

 The above steps should clear your browser cache and cookies.
-However, if the issue still persists, please get in touch with our support team at firstname.lastname@example.org.
+However, if the issue still persists, please contact our support team.

-Additional Resource: We might have an article that might interest you further.
-Check out our Contentstack CDN Cache Management doc for more information on how CDNs work, what's Cache Purging, what are the cache responses, and so on.
+Additional Resource: Check out our Contentstack CDN Cache Management doc for more information on how CDNs work, what's Cache Purging, what are the cache responses, and so on.